HiddenMonk/Sagen/README.md

 ## Licensing

 This project is made available under the MIT License and is completely free for anyone to use, for any purpose, without the burdens of licensing costs or royalties.

+This project contains code adapted from Paul Batchelor's [Voc](https://github.com/PaulBatchelor/voc) library, which is in turn based on Neil Thapen's bizarre but fascinating project, *[Pink Trombone](https://dood.al/pinktrombone/)*.

+See LICENSE.md for all licenses and copyright notices.